Hugo-W/Hugo-W.github.io/perso/projects/MOUS_TRFs/Project.md

 * these past days I have finished resampling the few subjects I have and computing TRF across them
 * updating logs and adding figures to this readme

+#### 10/11/20

+* now importing data to MNE from the processed fieldtrip structures
+* word onset and word frequency extracted automatically, now using the **SUBTXT-NL** dataset for 1-grams
+* Finished to implement the word-level models in the example notebook